 Source: Der Spiegel

-Even though many countries have closed their borders and imposed restrictions on public life, the movement of goods is not yet affected.
+Even though many countries have closed their borders and restrictions on public life have been ordered, the movement of goods is not always affected.

-In the corona crisis we are all confronted with challenges – a difficult situation that will continue for some time to come.
-We will continue to keep you informed – here on our site and on all our channels in the social media.
+In the pandemic, we all face challenges – a difficult situation that will continue for some time.
+We will continue to keep you updated – Here on our site and on all our social media channels.